mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

 If you are paying for favorite "stock picks" or "trade recommendations", many of which I have purchased in the past, I'd suggest that you get out of them.
-Such strategies often rely on the probability that a customer would pay "a small fee" a.k.a.
+Such strategies often rely on the probability that a customer pays "a small fee" a.k.a.
 100% real money in the hope of entering an elite club that's somehow informed about what the markets are going to do the next morning.
 Some of them make a few good recommendations occasionally but that is all there is to such schemes, occasional hits and frequent misses.
 There is no secret sauce apart from the fact that the game is tipped for the house to win.
-I want to put honest content out there which is easy for the common man to understand.
+I want to put honest content out there which is easy for a common man to understand.
 As far as the complexity of some of the strategies go, it's synthetic, not organic to the nature of the topic.
 Plain stocks is a very simple concept: you pay the current market price to buy a stock which lets you own a small piece of the company itself.
-However, with [CBOE] and [OIC] video/audio tutorials it is now very easy to understand any strategy theoretically.
-Most of these lectures are delivered by industry professionals who have seen many facets of the industry over the years.
+Options are basically contracts exchanged based on your outlook on a certain stock.
+Now this seemingly simple concept starts turning into a tricky and fun game-like concept.
+But what turns it into a complex, all-consuming beast that any long-term options investor/trader will recount is when there is greed.
+More practically, with [CBOE] and [OIC] video/audio tutorials it is now very easy to understand any strategy.
+Most of these lectures are delivered by professionals investors and traders who have seen many facets of the industry over the years.

 Many people, even the
 smart ones shy away from the world of options trading.
 Human tendency is to deny, reject or stay away from something that is not easily understood.
-In this topic, there are several topics that seem intimidating and daunting.
+In this topic, there are several concepts that seem intimidating and daunting.
 With the help of past experiences and sometimes references to classic books on options trading such as:
 [Options